acestream/ace-network-docs/docs/library/popup/tokens.md

 - **Chia Coin mining** - lottery on SSD and HDD drives which does not require colossal energy consumption.

-«Sowing» (plotting) it's a process that very quickly destroys disks due to their off-label use (be careful!)
+Plotting is a process that very quickly destroys disks due to their off-label use (be careful!)

-«Grwoing» (farming) – formation and development of structures of "farms" from SSD and HDD on which disk space will be clogged exclusively with technical data without the possibility of using it for global or personal storage of user files.
+Farming – formation and development of structures of "farms" from SSD and HDD on which disk space will be clogged exclusively with technical data without the possibility of using it for global or personal storage of user files.

 !!! note ""